New York Rangers: Uniforms

-In the 2012 NHL Winter Classic, the Rangers wore a cream jersey combining classic and current styles.
+In the 2012 Winter Classic, the Rangers wore a cream jersey combining classic and current styles.
 A different version of the shield logo was used, while the player names were arranged in a straight line.
 The stripes were also lessened, giving it a minimalist, vintage look, as most Winter Classic jerseys are.

-For the 2014 NHL Stadium Series, the Rangers used white jerseys with the city name in navy, silver and red.
+For the 2014 Stadium Series, the Rangers used white jerseys with the city name in navy, silver and red.
 In addition, they feature diagonal stripes and sleeve numbers, and enlarged numbers on the back to make them more readable to spectators.
 The chrome version of the shield logo is placed in the left shoulder.
 Like the Winter Classic sweaters, player names are in a straight position.

-The 2018 NHL Winter Classic saw the Rangers wear a navy jersey with a combination of elements from prior uniform designs.
+The 2018 Winter Classic saw the Rangers wear a navy jersey with a combination of elements from prior uniform designs.
 The striping design was inspired from their current uniforms, while the white "RANGERS" wordmark was a nod from the team's late 1920s jerseys.
 A white silhouette of the Rangers' shield logo contained either the abbreviation "N.Y." or the alternate captain "A" and captain "C" designations.
 Player names are arranged in a straight position.

 During the 2020–21 season, the Rangers released a "Reverse Retro" alternate uniform in collaboration with Adidas.
 The uniform featured the "Lady Liberty" design worn from 1996 to 2007, but with a few changes in the striping.
 This same design was again used for their 2022–23 "Reverse Retro" uniform, but the lighter Broadway Blue served as the base color while the lower sleeves were recolored red with white and navy stripes.

+Introduced in the 2023–24 season, the Rangers began wearing a new third jersey, bringing back the shield logo as the main crest for the first time since the 1976–1978 redesign.
+The navy blue-based jersey features thin white, red and Broadway blue stripes on the sleeves, waist and socks, along with white letters.

+For the 2024 Stadium Series, the Rangers wore white jerseys with an enlarged "NYR" diagonal lettering in red with blue drop shadows.
+Enlarged numbers also employ the same color scheme as the "NYR" wordmark, along with thick alternating blue and red sleeve stripes.

+The Rangers unveiled their centennial edition jersey ahead of the 2025–26 season.
+Based on their inaugural 1926–27 uniform, it featured a light blue base with the traditional red and cream stripes, and cream letters featuring the sans-serif "RANGERS" written diagonally in white.
+The 100th anniversary patch was placed on the left shoulder, and a sponsor patch featuring sports and entertainment brand "Game 7" was placed on the right shoulder.
+A cream variation with a diagonal sans-serif "NEW YORK" wordmark serves as their uniform for the 2026 NHL Winter Classic.